thumperca/walcraft/README.md

 # Quirks

+- Using enum in the log struct is not supported.
+The library uses `serde` and `bincode` to serialize and deserialize the logs.
+Enums are not gauranteed to be serialized and deserialized correctly.

 The WAL can only be in read mode or write mode, not both at the same time.

 - **Ideal**: When created, the WAL is in an idle mode.